`

 4. Add the chicken thighs and sear until brown.
 At this stage, we don't want to cook the chicken but instead brown the outside for maximum flavour.

-6. In the same pot add the pinch of chili flakes, finely chopped onion, celery, carrot, and finely chopped silverbeet stalks.
+6. In the same pot, add the finely chopped onion, celery, carrot, and finely chopped silverbeet stalks.
+Add the finely chopped herbs, bay leaves, and a pinch of sea salt.
+Sauté for a few minutes.

-8. Next, add the garlic slices and sauté for a minute or two.
+7. Add the garlic slices and sauté for a minute or two.

-10. Add back the browned chicken and any juices from the bowl, then add the parmesan rind.
+9. Add back the browned chicken and any juices from the bowl, then add the parmesan rind.

-11. Ensure the chicken is covered with stock, then place the lid on the pot and leave to simmer for 1 hour.
+10. Ensure the chicken is covered with stock, then place the lid on the pot and leave to simmer for 1 hour.

-12. After an hour, remove and discard the parmesan rind and bay leaves.
+11. After an hour, remove and discard the parmesan rind and bay leaves.

-13. Next, remove the chicken and set aside in a bowl.
+12. Remove the chicken and set aside in a bowl.

-15. While the soup is simmering, roughly chop the cooked chicken and then add it back into the soup.
+15. While the soup is simmering, roughly chop the cooked chicken and add it back into the soup.

 19. Simmer for 1-2 minutes until the silverbeet and basil are wilted and vibrant green.